MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 ### To add members to the group
 1. In the Microsoft 365 Admin Center, refresh the **Groups** page so your new group appears.
-2. Select the *Dynamics 365 Business Central Device Users* group, and then choose the **View all and manage members** action.
+2. Select the **Dynamics 365 Business Central Device Users** group, and then choose the **View all and manage members** action.
 3. Choose the **Add members** action.
-4. Select the users that you want to add, and then select the **Save** button.
+4. Select the users that you want to add, and then choose the **Save** button.
 5. Choose the **Close** button three times.

-You can add as many users to the *Dynamics 365 Business Central Device Users* group as you need.
-The number of devices that users that can log in to simultaneously is defined by the number of purchased device licenses.
+You can add as many users to the Dynamics 365 Business Central Device Users group as you need.
+The number of devices that users can log in to simultaneously is defined by the number of purchased device licenses.

 > [!NOTE]
-> You do not need to assign a [!INCLUDE[d365fin](includes/d365fin_md.md)] license to users that are members of the *Dynamics 365 Business Central Device Users* group.
+> You do not need to assign a [!INCLUDE[d365fin](includes/d365fin_md.md)] license to users that are members of the Dynamics 365 Business Central Device Users group.

 ## Managing Users and Licenses in On-premises Deployments
 For on-premises deployments, a number of licensed users is specified in the license file (.flf).
 When the administrator or Microsoft partner uploads the license file, the administrator can specify which users can sign in to [!INCLUDE[d365fin](includes/d365fin_md.md)].